Frequently Asked Questions

 All food businesses in Queensland are required to meet the requirements of the Food Standards Code.
 Workers are advised to follow health advice and stay home if you are sick.

 Employers should stay up-to-date on Queensland’s border restrictions and declared COVID-19 hotspots within Australia.
-Workers who have visited any of these declared hotspots within the past 14 days must quarantine for 14 days and get tested for COVID-19 if they display any symptoms, no matter how mild.
+Workers who have visited any of these declared hotspots must follow the latest directive from Queensland Health.

 The Queensland Government COVID-19 Supplier Portal is available to support businesses during COVID-19.
 Here you can find details of suppliers that provide a selection of ‘in demand’ goods and services (e.g PPE supplies).